“How many glasses of water should I drink?” is one of the most common health questions — and one of the most confusing.

 Mayo Clinic: Water — How Much Should You Drink Every Day?

-Soups, fruits, vegetables, tea, and other beverages all contribute to daily hydration.
+Soups, fruits, vegetables, tea, milk, and other beverages all contribute to daily fluid intake.

 A More Useful Way to Think About Hydration

-Instead of counting glasses, many people do better by watching how their body responds.
+Instead of counting glasses, many people benefit from observing how their body responds.

-Hydration works best when spread throughout the day.
+Hydration tends to work best when spread throughout the day rather than consumed all at once.

-Many people feel better when they drink more earlier in the day and taper off in the evening.
-This supports circulation and digestion while reducing nighttime bathroom trips that can disrupt sleep.
+Many people feel more comfortable when they drink more earlier in the day and taper intake in the evening.
+This supports circulation and digestion while reducing nighttime bathroom trips that may disrupt sleep.

 Physical activity, warm weather, caffeine, alcohol, and certain medications can all increase fluid needs.